the-events-calendar/the-events-calendar/readme.txt

 * Greek from Maria Tsilimidou
 * Icelandic by Baldvin √ñrn Berndsen
 * Italian from Roberto Scano
+* Montenegrin from Sasa Vukovic
+* Norwegian Bokmål by Morten Ruud
-* Norwegian from Andreas Lorentsen
+* Norwegian Nynorsk by Torbjørn Lauen
 * Polish from Marek Kosina
 * Portuguese from Antonio Pratas
 * Romanian from Mihai Burcea